2009 European Parliament election: Observers

 18 additional seats were designated to be filled by "observers" when the Lisbon treaty goes into force, to account for new seat distribution with the Lisbon Treaty.
 On 23 June an intergovernmental conference (IGC) of EU member states amended a protocol attached to the Lisbon treaty on transitional arrangements.
 Those transitional arrangements were originally envisaged as taking the total number of MEPs from 785 to 751 for the 2009 elections.
 The amended text says that the protocol "shall enter into force if possible on 1 December 2010".
-Germany is allowed to retain its three additional MEPs until the next elections in 2014.
+Germany was allowed to retain its three additional MEPs until the next elections in 2014.

 The member states entitled to observer seats were supposed to make provisions before the 2009 elections for who would get the additional seats in the European Parliament.
 However, this was not done by France.
 This created a limbo for the observers elected from other countries, since all observers are supposed to start their work at the same time.
 In December 2011, they took their seats.